The 5 Worst Myths About

 Enjoying this debunking?
 Get even more invaluable information.

-No. Many if not most states do not have telemental health law.
+False.
+Many if not most states do not have telemental health law.
 Some states' counseling boards such as Florida are piggybacking off their telemedicine/telehealth law to allow for out-of-state practice of psychotherapy.
 This process has required those states to first determine whether their telehealth laws can legally be extended to psychotherapy.
 In Georgia, provisions for counselor telemental health exist only in board rules.

 Interestingly, GA SB118 was enacted/signed into law on 5/6/2019.
 The title of the law has been changed from "Georgia Telemedicine Act" to "Georgia Telehealth Act" and also addresses provisions for practice across state lines.
 However, this law has not yet been fully explored to allow for legal practice of psychology or psychotherapy across state lines.